mrtaz77/LaTeX-Diary/README.md

 # LaTeX-Diary
 Welcome to my LaTeX diary !!!
-An archive of scripts,pdfs and writtings done using LaTeX
+An archive of assignments and scripts done using LaTeX.

 # How to run
 1. Upload the related files in a directory to overleaf.